What Could Possibly Go Wrong?#

 At first, I considered writing it in Python — but then I realized chads build hobby projects in C. Who needs comfort when you can wrestle with sockets, pointers, and the majestic absence of real string handling?

-This project took me about 3 days of tinkering, trial and error, intense Googling and threatening chatgpt.
+This project took me about 3 days of tinkering, trial and error, intense Googling, and threatening ChatGPT.
 But it’s been one of the most fun things I’ve built in a while.

 The Idea#